Ben Roethlisberger: Retirement

 On January 27, 2022, Roethlisberger announced his retirement from the NFL.

 After Tampa Bay Buccaneers quarterback Tom Brady unretired in March of that year, some wondered if Roethlisberger would also come back for another season.
-Roethlisberger was quick to silence those questions when he told WDVE Radio in Pittsburgh "First off, my coach and GM don't want me back.
+Roethlisberger was quick to silence those questions when he told WDVE in Pittsburgh, "First off, my coach and GM don't want me back.
 Second off, I'm pretty content with where I'm at."
+In March 2023, Roethlisberger revealed to Mark Madden however that the San Francisco 49ers did show some interest after suffering injuries with Trey Lance and Jimmy Garoppolo left Brock Purdy as the starting quarterback, but Roethlisberger declined.
+In February 2025, Roethlisberger mentioned on the Nate Bargatze podcast that the New York Jets reached out to him in 2023 after Aaron Rodgers tore his Achilles tendon, which he promptly declined.